realdanizilla/Rusty-Bargain-App/docs/index.md

 2. **Backend**:
    Access API documentation at `http://localhost:8000/docs`.

+3. **Database**:
+   Access the database using pgadmin at `http://http://localhost:5050`

 ---

 ### Usage

 #### **Vehicle Database Management**
 - Use the Streamlit interface to:
-  - View all vehicle records.
+    - View one or all vehicle records.
     - Add new vehicles.
     - Update or delete existing records.

 #### **Machine Learning Workflow**
 - Train or retrain the model using updated data.